 Hear me when I say

 That anything I say, I say it with all of the love in my heart.
 We must band together as women and love on each other and lift each other up.
 This is a crazy hard and horribly mean world.
-I have recently created a Facebook community just for women where we can lift each other up and I can provide you with daily fitness tips and tricks!
+I have recently created a Facebook community where we can lift each other up and I can provide you with daily fitness tips and tricks!

 Plus, I’ll admit- I’m a little bit hunched and I probably have my RBF going a bit.
 I posted this picture to my Instagram and both are me.
 That picture on the left?
 That is legitimately me.
 Yep, it is my actual face.
 The picture on the right?
 That is also me.
 My fair has been professionally fixed, and I was having professional photographs taken.
 I’m pretty sure I don’t have to keep explaining for you to see the difference.